CPE Speaking Exam (C2 Proficiency) – Everything you need to know

 A - No, it isn’t actually.
 I’m currently in my second year of a maths degree at the University of Oxford.
 I did study English language and literature at A-level though.
 These days, I keep in touch with the language by reading novels and, of course, speaking English with classmates and friends from university.

 This is a decent length response and it sounds natural.
-Part 1 requires you to strike a balance between saying enough to give yourself a chance to use some natural-sounding vocabulary and grammar structures, and avoiding any unnecessary waffle, on the other hand.
+Part 1 requires you to strike a balance between saying enough to give yourself a chance to use some natural-sounding vocabulary and grammar structures, on the one hand, and avoiding any unnecessary waffle, on the other hand.

 This response doesn’t contain many collocations and phrasal verbs, which you’d fully expect a CPE candidate to use when they can.
 However, this particular question is quite general.
 It doesn’t lend itself to any grand elaboration beyond what the candidate is studying.